Speculation on the disappearance of Amelia Earhart and Fred Noonan: Gardner Island hypothesis

 Ric Gillespie, author of Finding Amelia, wrote that while listening to alleged radio signals on their home radios, Mabel Larremore heard a woman claiming to be Earhart say Noonan was "seriously injured" and that she had "some injuries but not as serious as Mr. Noonan's."
 Betty Klenck heard an apparently injured man acting agitated with a distressed woman claiming to be Earhart, and uttering repeatedly what sounded like, "Marie".
 Noonan's wife's first name was Mary Bea.
 The man said "Water's knee deep – let me out."
-Klenck heard the woman say, "George, get the suitcase in my closet...California."
-Four years earlier, in a letter to her mother, Earhart had asked that, should anything ever happen to her, the suitcase of private papers stored in her closet in California be destroyed; George Putnam was her husband.
+Klenck heard the woman say, "George, get the suitcase in my closet...
+California."
+Four years earlier, in a letter to her mother, Earhart had asked that, should anything ever happen to her, the suitcase of private papers stored in her closet in California be destroyed; George P. Putnam was her husband.
 Klenck heard the woman repeatedly say something that sounded like "New York City", which has been speculated to have been actually Norwich City, the freighter wreck.